 This is my very frugally refashioned creation which I made in early summer of 2012.
 I wanted another interesting, fairly easy, and fun project so I picked this longtime UFO to tackle.
 The original dress had been bought YEARS ago as a spaghetti strap sundress at Target on clearance for either $3.00 or $6.00…I can’t remember anymore.
-At that price, I had to buy it because the fabric is so nice, and I love the pattern (oatmeal background with blue fancy circles).
+At that price, I had to buy it because rayon knit fabric is so nice, and I love the print (oatmeal background with blue fancy circles).

 Back when I bought it, I knew there was potential for improvement to the original dress, but was not sure what was needed to make it more tasteful and unique.
-Now for some reason this old project was calling me and I finally had the perfect idea too!
+Now, for some reason, this old project was calling me and I finally had the perfect idea!

-Butterick pattern 5456 had the exact same skirt/waist seam and design as what was already on the sundress, so that work was already done for me.
+Butterick pattern #5456 had the exact same skirt/waist seam and design as what was already on the sundress, so that work was already done for me.
 The bodice for B5456 only had two basic pieces that weren’t too big and rather rectangular, which was good for what I had in mind.
-I figured on cutting the two bodice pieces from the dress bottom’s generous length (the hem of the original was several inches on the floor), cut off the two skimpy bust panels, and save the spaghetti straps for the keyhole ties.
-The last plan listed was a big, big win for me.
+Firstly, I cut the two new bodice pieces from the dress bottom’s generous length (the hem of the original was several inches on the floor for me).
+Then, I cut off the two skimpy bust panels and saved the spaghetti straps for the keyhole ties – a big, big win for me.
 I hate doing ties and never in a lifetime do I see myself making ties as small, or as well, as these were made.

 Here’s at left is the ‘before’ dress – the ‘after’ look is so much more to my taste.
 If I seem sour in the ‘before’ picture on the left, well…it’s because I can’t stand the original sundress on myself.

-Now, the skirt/waist seams had elastic sewn in already, just as I would have had to do if starting from scratch.
-However, sewing the bodice onto this elastic seam while stretching it out evenly was the biggest challenge of making this refashion.
+Now, the skirt/waist seams had elastic sewn in already, just as I would have had to do if starting from scratch according to Butterick #5456.
+However, sewing the new bodice onto this existing elastic seam while stretching it out evenly was the biggest challenge of making this refashion.
 The husband was again the lifesaver for helping stretch out the elastic waistband while I pinned.
-I succeeded in sewing it down well once, then I checked it to make sure it looked o.k., then sewed it again closer to the seam.
+I succeeded in sewing it down well once around, checked it to make sure it looked o.k., then sewed it again closer to the seam.
 I think it looks quite fine.
 Finally, I reached the last step – the hemming.
-This was also somewhat of a challenge because of the stretchy give of the bias and the fabric.
+A small hem was also somewhat of a challenge because of the stretchy give of the bias and the fabric.

-FABRIC: a store bought sundress in an ultra-soft, ultra-drapey rayon spandex knit (spent about $3 to $6 quite awhile ago) and scrap cotton knit from stash, so let’s say my new dress is as good as free
+FABRIC: a store bought sundress in an ultra-soft, ultra-drapey rayon spandex knit (spent about $3 to $6 quite awhile ago) and scrap cotton knit from stash for bodice lining, so let’s say my new dress is as good as free

 NOTIONS: none needed: had thread on hand

-FIRST WORN: to Laumeier Sculpture Park, where these pictures were taken.
+FIRST WORN: to our local Art Part – Laumeier Sculpture Park – where these pictures were taken.
 You should go here too, if you’re in the area, ’cause you’d like it also:) I wore my keyhole dress with my favorite hat from Louisville, Kentucky, bought during derby week which we attended during our honeymoon.